equinix/terraform-equinix-metal-openstack/README.md

 # Create and assign a storage volume

-Create the volume via the Packet Web App and assign to the compute node.
+Create the volume via the Equinix Metal Web App and assign to the compute node.
-See the steps at: https://www.packet.com/resources/guides/elastic-block-storage/
+See the steps at: https://metal.equinix.com/developers/docs/servers/elastic-block-storage/

 ```
 apt-get -y install jq